Kamleshkumar01/Perceptron/README.md

 Perceptrons are utilized to implement AND, OR, and NOT gates.
 The gates are trained with specific input-output pairs to learn their respective behaviors.

 # Training
+The perceptrons are trained with multiple iterations to learn the correct weights for each gate.
+Training examples are provided for AND, OR, and NOT gates.

 # Testing
 The test_perceptron function is used to test the behavior of each gate for different input combinations.